A central limit theorem for the two-sided descent statistic on Coxeter groups: Proof of the main theorem

-In the previous section, we proved the CLT for sequences where either every $W_{n,i}$ is of dihedral type (\cref{l:CLTforDihedral}) or where every $W_{n,i}$ is of non-dihedral type and $ \rk(W_{n,i})=o(\rk(W_n)) $ (\cref{l:CLTviaLindeberg}).
-The proofs required a maximum condition: We used that in both cases, the variance of $T_{n,i}$ was of smaller magnitude than the variance of $T_{n}$.
+In the previous section, we proved the CLT for sequences where the variance of $T_{n,i}$ was of smaller magnitude than the variance of $T_{n}$ (Lemma~\ref{l:CLTviaLindeberg}).
 However, this need not be the case in general; if the $W_{n,i}$ are of non-dihedral type, it is possible that for some $i$, the rank of $W_{n,i}$ is of the same order as the rank of $W_n$.
-An easy example of this is given by setting $W_n\coloneqq \cox{A}_n^k$ for some $k\in \mathbb{N}$; here, we have $\VV(T_n)/ \VV(T_{n,i})=k$ for all $n$.
+An easy example of this is given by setting $W_n\coloneqq \prod_{i=1}^{k} \cox{A}_n$ for some $k\in \mathbb{N}$; here, we have $\VV(T_n)/ \VV(T_{n,i})=k$ for all $n$.
 An example with a growing number of irreducible components is the sequence $ W_n=\prod_{i=1}^{\lceil \log(n)\rceil}A_{\lceil\frac{n}{2^i}\rceil} $, so that $\VV(T_n)/ \VV(T_{n,i})=2^i $.
-In order to extend our results to these cases, we need to separate the irreducible components that do not satisfy the maximum condition from the remaining ones.
+In order to extend our results to these cases, we need to separate the irreducible components that do not satisfy the maximum condition~\eqref{eq:maximum_condition} from the remaining ones.
 For this, we make the following definition: